illumio/terraform-provider-illumio-core/website/docs/r/vens_unpair.html.md

 ### Optional

 - **firewall_restore** (String) The strategy to use to restore the firewall state after the VEN is uninstalled.
-Allowed values are "saved", "default" and "disable"
+Allowed values are "saved", "default" and "disable".
+Default value: "default"

 <a id="nestedblock--vens"></a>
 ### Nested Schema for `vens`